openstack-k8s-operators/glance-operator/docs/design-decisions.md

 storage that is tied to the staging area, and the conversion operation that uses the `os_glance_staging_store` directory (within the `Pod`) interacts with the `RWX` `NFS` backend provided via `extraMounts`.
-With this scenario, no image-cache PVC can be requested and mounted to a subPath, because it should be the human administrator responsibility to plan for persistence via ExtraMounts (where mounts are realized using SubPath to avoid directory overlapping).
+With this scenario, an image-cache PVC can still be requested and mounted to a subPath, unless the human administrator would like to manage it externally via ExtraMounts (where mounts are realized using SubPath to avoid directory overlapping).

 ### PVC